jamietanna/sarahseewhy.github.io/_posts/2020-10-22-rereading-sre.md

 #### Change management, demand forecasting, & capacity management

-The two areas where I'd love to work with an SRE team that's "got it right" is change management and demand forecasting/capacity planning.
+The two areas where I'd love to delve further is change management and demand forecasting/capacity planning.

 At my last company we used trunk-based development and small commits.
 Rolling back was straight forward but perhaps could've been more automated.